Heritage Network Conference 2026

 Green travel

 We'll be handing out prizes to any delegate that travel over land and sea by public transport.
 It's easy and you can get lots of work done on the way.
-Check out Man at Seat 61's Northern Ireland page for tips and information.
+Check out Man at Seat 61's Northern Ireland page (external link) (opens in new tab)for tips and information.

 Lift sharing